aroberge/friendly-traceback-docs/docs/html/_sources/what.rst.txt

 (3.9.2 in the above).
 If this is not the version you are using, you can select the correct one from the dropdown selector at the top of the Python documentation page.
-If we had set the language to French instead of English [which could have been done with ``set_lang('fr')``], the search would have been done in the French version of the Python documentation.
+If I had set the language to French instead of
+English [which could have been done with ``set_lang('fr')``], the search would have been done in the French version of the Python documentation.